sillyjason/auto_data_aggregation/README.md

 <br>

-From the result page, select **Table** tab to make it less painful to see the timings. **trigger_time_fmt** records when the eventing is fired and obviously, despite being intentionally scheduled at the beginning of every minute, there is 3-7 minutes's delay.
+From the result page, select **Table** tab to make it less painful to see the timings. **trigger_time_fmt** records when the eventing is fired and obviously, despite being intentionally scheduled at the beginning of every minute, there is 3-7 seconds' delay.

 ![image](https://github.com/user-attachments/assets/0283e443-87c8-49cc-9d16-0286f162c7c6)